 Music and the Arts enrich and inform the way we live.
 Through this integrated double degree, you can pick and choose your favourite aspects of both.
 You’ll build an impressive suite of skills and knowledge, maximising your career options in the creative arts.

 - Pursue one of eight music specialisations.

-- Choose majors and minors from South Australia’s widest range of arts areas.
+- Choose majors and minors from South Australia’s widest range of Arts study areas.

 - Receive intensive professional music training and one-on-one tuition.

 - Work with acclaimed researchers, performers, teachers and guest artists.

 Note: you will need to attend an audition/interview for each music specialisation, regardless of the number or type of music programs you’re applying for.
 For details regarding audition rounds and the application process, please visit the Elder Conservatorium of Music.